 Whatever you do , DO NOT put your arms behind your head to support your neck.
 They pull on the back of your head can pull your neck muscles.
 When you lie on your back you should have your hands on your thighs, and slide them to your knees as the top of your body rises, then slide them back down again.
 You should aim to do as many as you can in 30 seconds each day, and build it up slowly until your neck muscles are strong enough to go for longer periods of time.
-If you want to strengthen your stomach muscles the other good thing to do is pushups - but only on your knees.
-That will also help balance the body.

 I do a core workout 3 times a week (about 350 crunches in 15 minutes) and was always getting a sore neck